 A Building Biologist is trained to identify, measure and recommend solutions to a variety of potential health hazards that may exist in your home or office.
 Our consultation begins at the first point of contact where your specific needs are identified.
 It is possible that a few suggestions over the phone may be all you need.

 Once it is established that one of our services or a blend of our services are required, a time is set for our consultant to visit you at your home or workplace.
 We will identify and measure where required all potential health hazards as discussed, explain why we believe there is a need for concern and recommend a variety of solutions to limit your exposure.

 If required, a formal written report explaining our finding and recommendations can be provided for an additional cost.

 The cost of our service varies according to the size, complexity of your requirements and location of your premises.
-As a starting point the average cost for a 2 bedroom home for one of our stock standard services (excluding our Healthy Home Evaluation) commences at $220.
+As a starting point the average cost for a 3 bedroom home commences at $388.
 However, as we find very few situations are stock standard please do not hesitate to contact us to discuss you particular requirements.